HimanshuGoel/my-full-stack-learning-app/BEST_PRACTICES.md

 ### Avoid `inline styles`

 Inline styles should be avoided.
 Use external stylesheets for consistency and reusability.

-**Why:**

-- Inline styles cannot be reused.
-- They make the HTML markup cluttered and hard to maintain.
+Inline styles cannot be reused and make the HTML markup cluttered and hard to maintain.

 ### Prefer `class` selectors over `id` selectors